-Knowing the trail status is crucial before starting your next off-road adventure with Trails Offroad™.
-Is the trail open, closed for the season, or permanently closed?
-Let's dive into what each status means.
+Knowing the most recent trail conditions and being aware of potential closures is crucial before starting your next off-road adventure.
+Is the trail open, closed for the season, or possibly permanently closed?
+Let's dive into the Trail Status feature on Trails Offroad™, how they work, and what each status means.

 Open

-The trail is open to licensed, highway-legal vehicles.
+The trail is fully open for travel from beginning to end.

 Temporary Closure